M&A due diligence checklist: What documents to include?

 You can use them as a reference to set the due diligence direction and speed up the process by developing organization-specific checklists.
 Otherwise, you may end up reviewing irrelevant documents.

-Virtual data rooms for the M&A due diligence process
+Ideals VDR for M&A due diligence

-The M&A due diligence checklist aims to ensure that no critical data is missed during due diligence.
+- The M&A due diligence checklist aims to ensure that no critical data is missed during due diligence.
+This, in turn, significantly boosts the chances of a successful deal closure.

-The contents of the due diligence checklist depend on the type of the deal, its objectives, and the parties involved.
+- The contents of the due diligence checklist depend on the type of the deal, its objectives, and the parties involved.
 The typical areas of documents to add to a due diligence checklist include financials, human resources information, marketing and sales materials, tax data, legal documents, and more.